The-Kaveshan/bet/README.md

 # bet
 Star Labs Assessment

 How to run: You should just be able to open the index.html file after unzipping the file and the project should run.
 An internet connection is required also.
+Any email address and password should work.

 I have tested it in the following browsers: Firefox Developer Edition Version 66.0b1 (64-bit) Firefox Version 64.0.2 (64-bit) Chrome Version 71.0.3578.98 Brave Version 0.25.304 Safari Version 12.0.2 (14606.3.4)